Pdelatorre/LoanAdministration/README.md

 ## Author

-Built by Phillip L Delatorre Jr. working on progressing into AI/ML and business automation.
+Built by Phillip L Delatorre Jr. as part of exploring AI/ML and business automation.

 ## License